Usual surgery days: Monday, Tuesday, Thursday, Friday

 Dr Thorbinson is currently on maternity leave

-Dr Thorbinson lives locally with her husband, daughter and cat Penny.
+Dr Thorbinson lives locally with her husband, two young children and cat Penny.
 She enjoys socialising with friends, shopping, yoga and travelling.

 All NHS GPs must ensure that for each of its registered patients (including those patients under the age of 16) there is assigned an accountable general medical practitioner (accountable or "named GP").
 The accountable GP takes lead responsibility for ensuring that any services considered necessary to meet the needs of the patient are coordinated and delivered.
 However, this is effectively an administrative role - and there is no obligation for you to see your accountable GP for your appointments.
 Indeed, if you usually see one of our other doctors in the practice we would encourage you to continue seeing them for continuity of your care.